-Select <other> Data Source and select .NET Framework Data Provider for OLEDB as shown on the illustration.
+Select <other> Data Source and select .NET Framework Data Provider for OLEDB as shown in the illustration.

-Enter name of the Excel Workbook you want to use.
+Enter the name of the Excel Workbook you want to use.

-You can import Northwind sample database to Excel or use your own spreadsheet.
+You can import the Northwind sample database to Excel or use your spreadsheet.
 I converted the downloaded xls file to the newest xslx format.

-In such case, close the error message and click "Advanced" button at the bottom of the dialog.
+In such a case, close the error message and click the "Advanced" button at the bottom of the dialog.